rtk-rs/gnss-rtk/README.md

 with an efficient abstract interface, suitable for almost any type of applications, whether it is real-time or post-processing oriented.

-The objective of this library is to provide a powerful and accurate ecosystem to answer this demanding requirement.
-Current, the library requires the `std` library though.
+The objective of this library is to provide a powerful API that is easy to operate and gives correct results at at all times.
+Due to the challenge in the task, the library requires `std` support and it is not scheduled to make a `no-std` version of this library.

 Licensing
 =========